model context experience / learn how the best AI products are built

 Can I cancel anytime?

-Yes, and we offer a money-back guarantee for the first month, on individual plans, if you're not satisfied for any reason whatsoever (minus Stripe processing fees).
+Yes, and we offer a money-back guarantee for the first 30 days if you're not satisfied for any reason whatsoever (minus Stripe processing fees).
 No questions asked!

 No!
 This course is specifically designed for product managers, UX professionals, designers, and researchers.
 All exercises are hands-on but don't require programming knowledge.